-COMMON TO ALL OPERATIONAL PHASES (cont.)
+COMMON TO ALL OPERATIONAL PHASES (continued)

-- 14. Collect used industrial products and special wastes (including aerosol cans) for re-use, recycling or proper disposal.
-Ensure all other garbage is properly disposed of in an approved landfill site. - 15.
-Check first aid kits, fire extinguishers and spill kits regularly to ensure they are available and have all required supplies. - 16.
+- 12. Collect used industrial products and special wastes (including aerosol cans) for re-use, recycling or proper disposal.
+Ensure all other garbage is properly disposed of in an approved landfill site. - 13.
+Check first aid kits, fire extinguishers and spill kits regularly to ensure they are available and have all required supplies. - 14.
 The Wildfire Act and Regulation applies at all worksites.
 Be aware of the current Fire Danger Class and conduct your work accordingly.
-If you spot a wildfire, contact your Supervisor and implement the NACFOR Wildfire Emergency Response Plan. - 17.
+If you spot a wildfire, contact your Supervisor and implement the NACFOR Wildfire Emergency Response Plan. - 15.
 Follow a routine equipment maintenance schedule so all machines are functioning safely.
-Ensure all equipment issues are dealt with in a timely manner. - 18.
-Report any Species at Risk sighting to your Supervisor. - 19.
-When equipment is working in a Noxious Weed area ensure you thoroughly wash equipment before transporting to another site.
+Ensure all equipment issues are dealt with in a timely manner. - 16.
+Report any sightings of Species at Risk, Wildlife Habitat Features, migratory bird nests, or other sensitive features to your Supervisor. - 17.
+Follow NACFOR's Invasive Plant Best Management Practices to limit the spread of invasive species and report infested sites to your Supervisor.